KevinJohnsonAbroad/OSticketprereq/README.md

 - "Security"
 - "Advanced"
 - "Disable Inheritance"
-- "Remove all Inherited properties from this item"
+- "Remove all properties from this item"
 - Click "Add"
 - "Select a Principle"
 - Enter "Everyone" in the object name box